temporalio/edu-errstrat-typescript-code/exercises/rollback-with-saga/README.md

 Then, if `sendBill` throws an error, we call the `compensate` function which rolls back on the `sendBill` Activity by calling `refundCustomer`.

 1. Edit the `workflows.ts` file.
-2. Import your `Compensation` interface from `shared.ts` that you defined in Part C. Notice that on line 20, we define a variable called `compensations`, which is a list of `Compensation` objects (and defaulted as an empty array).
+2. Import your `Compensation` interface from `shared.ts` that you defined in Part C. Notice that at the beginning of the `pizzaWorkflow`, we define a variable called `compensations`, which is a list of `Compensation` objects (and defaulted as an empty array).
-3. Look at the first compensation (compensation for `updateInventory`) which is provided for you on line 67.
+3. Look at the first compensation (compensation for `updateInventory`) which is provided for you.
 Before we call `updateInventory`, we add its compensating counterpart - `revertInventory` into the array of `compensations`.
 We use the `unshift` method, which adds an item in the beginning of an array.
 This ensures that the compensations are executed in the reverse order of their addition, which is important for correctly reversing the steps of the Workflow.
 4. Following the pattern in step 3, add a compensation for an error in the `sendBill` Activity.
-On line 93, add in a compensation object for `sendBill` by calling `refundCustomer` which takes in a `bill` argument.
+Add in a compensation object for `sendBill` by calling `refundCustomer` which takes in a `bill` argument.
 5. At this point, as you go through the pizza Workflow, your `compensations` array should look like this: `[ { message: 'reversing send bill: ', fn: refundCustomer }, { message: 'reversing update inventory: ', fn: revertInventory }